 Development of a new Strategic Management Plan

-The Plan will be developed by the Australian government, state and territory governments, the Great Artesian Basin Coordinating Committee (the Committee), national organisations, landholders and water users.
+A draft Strategic Management Plan 2017 has been developed by the Australian, state and territory governments in consultation with the Great Artesian Basin Coordinating Committee, national organisations, landholders and water users.

-Further information on the development of the Plan can be found on the Department of Agriculture and Water Resources.
-Comments or issues on the management of the Great Artesian Basin can be sent to
+Further information on the development of the draft Plan 2017 can be found on the Department of Agriculture and Water Resource

 Strategic Management Plan Review 2015

-Future Directions for the Management of the Great Artesian Basin will inform the development of the new Plan.
+Future Directions for the Management of the Great Artesian Basin will inform the development of the draft Plan.